NexarDeveloper/nexar-templates/README.md

 mkdir MyNexarDesign
 cd MyNexarDesign
 dotnet new nexar-console-design

+cd Program
 dotnet run
 ```

 **Explanation:**

-`mkdir` and `cd` create the new directory `MyNexarDesign` and change to it.

 `dotnet new` creates the new C# project `MyNexarDesign.csproj` and its source files from the template `nexar-console-design`.
-The subdirectory `GraphQL` contains the configuration, schema, and the directory `Resources` with app queries.
+The subdirectory `Nexar.Client` contains the configuration, schema, and the directory `Resources` with app queries.
 The file `Queries.graphql` contains a sample query.

 `dotnet run` builds and runs the created project: